rtrigg/rtrigg.github.io/content/posts/cloud-computing.md

 users can run my app!

-### Infrastructure-as-a-Service (PaaS)
+### Infrastructure-as-a-Service (IaaS)
 Closer to the metal!
 Though likely just virtual hardware, Infrastructure-as-a-Service, or IaaS ("eye-aze," I guess?) lets you provision custom storage, network, and compute resources.
-You can set up and configure an environment from the operating system all the way up to whatever app or service you are trying to create.
+You can set up and configure an environment from the hardware to the operating system all the way up to whatever app or service you are trying to create.
 These days, the line between PaaS and IaaS can be a little blurry, depending on the provider.

 Example Time: Let's say you want to set up some overnight builds and testing, and the free options on GitHub or whatever just aren't cutting it.
 Maybe your